Our Pledge

 What Is This Book About?

-The issue with Capitalism is more than economics.
-It is about the survival of humankind.
 Capitalism, as a theoretical model of an imaginary world, appears to be logically sound.
-The empirical evidence reviewed in this book makes clear, however, that, as a practical economic system, Capitalism is a sham.
-Its dominance as the world's essential economic system has undermined our understanding of ourselves as a species; commerce as our common means for enabling each other's survival, growth, and fulfillment; and our notion of what constitutes appropriate conduct within a society and across societies internationally.
-It falsely pits individual emergence against social well-being when in fact each requires the other for realization.
-The research reviewed in this book also clarifies the true nature of commerce; the breadth of human necessities, beyond material needs, that commerce must provide; Capitalism's real utility as a "social control system"; and the potential consequences for evolved humankind of Capitalism's universal promulgation.
-It also provides detailed practical guidance for conducting commerce in a manner that ensures that all commercial endeavors protect, nurture, and enrich human life and the ecosystem that supports all life.
-This guidance details how one implements the Strategic, Operations, and Executive functions that steer the implementation of a Life Enabling enterprise.
-In each case, the book provides examples of how such an enterprise differs in its conduct from one implementing Capitalism.
+Empirical evidence reviewed in this book, however, makes clear that Capitalism, as a practical economic system, is a sham.
+Its dominance has undermined our understanding of ourselves as a species; commerce as our common means for enabling each other’s survival, growth, and fulfillment; and our notion of what constitutes appropriate conduct within a society and across societies internationally.
+It falsely pits individual emergence against social well-being when in fact each requires the other for its realization.

 About the Authors